ohjay/ohjay.github.io/cs61a/README.md

 # CS 61A
 Hello!
-Since the premier incoming link to this page is situated on my 61A website, I'm going to assume you're a CS 61A student.
+This is the GitHub repository for the CS 61A section of my website.
+Feel free to poke around. :)